jbeder/yaml-cpp/README.md

 # Recent Release #

-[yaml-cpp 0.5.3](https://github.com/jbeder/yaml-cpp/releases/tag/release-0.5.3) has been released!
-This is a bug fix release.
-It also will be the last release that uses Boost; futures releases will require C++11 instead.
+[yaml-cpp 0.6.0](https://github.com/jbeder/yaml-cpp/releases/tag/yaml-cpp-0.6.0) has been released!
+This release requires C++11, and no longer depends on Boost.

 [yaml-cpp 0.3.0](https://github.com/jbeder/yaml-cpp/releases/tag/release-0.3.0) is still available if you want the old API.